auth0/terraform-provider-auth0/docs/data-sources/global_client.md

 - `id` (String) The ID of this resource.
 - `initiate_login_uri` (String) Initiate login URI.
 Must be HTTPS or an empty string.
 - `is_first_party` (Boolean) Indicates whether this client is a first-party client.
 - `is_token_endpoint_ip_header_trusted` (Boolean) Indicates whether the token endpoint IP header is trusted.
-This attribute will get updated only after the client gets created.
+This attribute can only be updated after the client gets created.
 - `jwt_configuration` (List of Object) Configuration settings for the JWTs issued for this client. (see [below for nested schema](#nestedatt--jwt_configuration))
 - `logo_uri` (String) URL of the logo for the client.
 Recommended size is 150px x 150px.
 If none is set, the default badge for the application type will be shown.
 - `mobile` (List of Object) Additional configuration for native mobile apps. (see [below for nested schema](#nestedatt--mobile))